 Investment Strategy

-Has the Applicant or its Affiliates, either directly or through subsidiary CDE(s), received QEIs from investors in amounts equal to or greater than the Allocation request in Question #1 between January 1, 2013 and May 9, 2018 (the release date for the NMTC Allocation Application)?
+Has the Applicant or its Affiliates, either directly or through subsidiary CDE(s), received QEIs from investors in amounts equal to or greater than the Allocation request in Question #1 between January 1, 2014 and the release date for the NMTC Allocation Application (specified in the NMTC Application FAQ document)?

 Yes, complete Table E2 and Question #36(c).